The Photon as Modon

 E^2 = \mu^2 + c^2 p^2

-with a single isotropic speed c = \hbar/(m_1 \xi) set by the dc1 mass and the coherence length.
+with a single isotropic speed c = \hbar/(m_1 \xi) set by the dc1 mass and the coherence length, the perturbation envelope.
 All low-energy excitations — scalar (phonons), vector (modons/photons), and tensor (gravitational wave metric perturbations) — inherit this speed from the BEC medium.
 The speed of light is not a postulate.
 It is the maximum group velocity of organized disturbances in a superfluid with particle mass m_1 \approx 2 meV/c^2 and coherence length \xi \approx 110\;\mum.

 This makes a concrete prediction: gravitational waves and electromagnetic waves travel at exactly the same speed.
 GW170817 confirmed |c_\text{GW}/c - 1| < 6 \times 10^{-15}; the substrate predicts exact equality, since both are quasiparticle excitations of the same medium.